-Babcock, a Republican, was the representative for Wisconsin's 3rd congressional district from 1905 to 1907.
+Babcock was the representative for Wisconsin’s 3rd congressional district and was a Republican.
+He served from 1905 to 1907.

 From Aug 1893 to Mar 1907, Babcock missed 644 of 1,273 roll call votes, which is 50.6%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.